Senate investigation into Coast Guard finds that sexual misconduct is a ‘pervasive problem’ throughout the service - KVIA

 One alleged victim who suffered severe injuries during an alleged assault, including a displaced pelvis, ribs and vertebra and a strained shoulder was reportedly assigned overnight duty and told she would have to find a replacement if she was unable to stand duty, according to the report.

-The Senate report comes on the heels of a tense hearing in June where senators grilled the Coast Guard’s current leader, Commandant Adm.
-Linda Fagan, saying she has fostered a “culture of concealment” at the agency.
+The Senate report comes on the heels of a tense hearing in June where senators grilled Fagan, saying she has fostered a “culture of concealment” at the agency.
 While Fagan and other Coast Guard leaders have touted a number of changes to the way misconduct is handled by the agency, senators have said that it is clear that sexual assault remains “persistent and unacceptably prevalent” across the Coast Guard.

 The subcommittee is set to host yet another hearing Thursday to publicly hear from the service’s enlisted ranks.
 The committee’s last hearing focused on testimony from Coast Guard members who said they were assaulted at the academy.

-Note: Editor's note: This story has been updated to include a statement from the Coast Guard.